Bound Tightening using Rolling-Horizon Decomposition for Neural Network Verification

-There are several methods to derive bounds for intermediate layers: \begin{itemize} \item \textbf{Interval Bound Propagation (IBP):} This method employs interval bound propagation to establish bounds for each layer \cite{gowal2019effectiveness}. \item \textbf{$\alpha$-CROWN:} When fully converged, this method yields results equivalent to LP-based bounds.
-In this context, 'LP-based bounds' refer to the bounds obtained by relaxing the binary variables in the MIP problem and solving the resulting Linear Programming (LP) problem to determine these bounds \cite{xu2021fast}. \item \textbf{Optimization-Based Bound Tightening (OBBT):} This approach represents the exact bound tightening technique, which involves solving MIP problems \cite{caprara2010global}. \end{itemize} In our work, the primary objective is to obtain tighter bounds.
+There are several methods to derive bounds for intermediate layers: \begin{itemize} \item \textbf{Interval Bound Propagation (IBP):} This method employs interval bound propagation to establish bounds for each layer \cite{gowal2019effectiveness}. \item \textbf{DeepPoly:} This method uses a custom polyhedral abstract domain relaxation.
+It assigns concrete lower and upper bounds to every neuron in a neural network.
+Symbolic bounds are formulated as linear combinations of the neurons in the network's previous layer.\cite{singh_2019}. \item \textbf{CROWN:} This method efficiently leverages linear bound propagation to adaptively determine the lower and upper bounds of neural networks \cite{zhang2018efficient}. \item \textbf{$\alpha$-CROWN:} This approach builds upon and enhances CROWN, further tightening the linear bounds by utilizing gradients \cite{xu2021fast}. \item \textbf{Optimization-Based Bound Tightening (OBBT):} This approach represents the exact bound tightening technique, which involves solving MIP problems \cite{caprara2010global}. \end{itemize}

+The following remarks can be made about the above methods.
+First, it is widely accepted that IBP, while simple and fast, yields very weak bounds, especially for deep networks.
+Second, DeepPoly and CROWN are based on the same polyhedral relaxations, and therefore yield the same bounds \cite{salman2019convex}.
+Third, because $\alpha$-CROWN augments CROWN with a gradient-based procedure, it achieves (both in theory and in practice) tighter bounds than CROWN \cite{salman2019convex,xu2021fast}.
+Finally, as noted in \cite{salman2019convex}, because IBP, CROWN/DeepPoly and $\alpha$-CROWN are all based on polyhedral (linear) relaxations, they cannot break the convex relaxation barrier described in \cite{salman2019convex}, though $\alpha$-CROWN matches this theoretical limitation.
+Note that the convex relaxation barrier presented in \cite{salman2019convex} is equivalent to LP-based OBBT, wherein bounds are tightened iteratively by solving only the linear relaxation of each OBBT problem.
+Therefore, in order to further tighten bounds, any procedure must explicitly consider the binary variables associated to each ReLU neuron.

+In our work, the primary objective is to obtain tighter bounds.